Retirement Investing for Women

 Budgeting

-To invest money, you have to have extra money.
+To save money, you have to have extra money.
 Budgeting is the best way to do this.
 This is how you manage all those extra costs of being a woman!
 I am not going to go too deep into how to budget, that can be an entire class!
 (Which I am working on!)
 Instead, I am going to share with you a few tips to get started.

 What budgeting is not: a fixed system that tells you what to do.